Madison Brengle: 2005–2006: Early years, first ITF Circuit title

-2007–2008: Grand Slam debut
+2007–2008: Major debut

 In 2007, Brengle received wildcard entries into two major tournaments, losing in the first round both times.
 Accepted into the Australian Open main draw, Brengle lost to ninth-seeded Patty Schnyder.
 She was allowed another wildcard into the US Open, where she lost to Bethanie Mattek-Sands.
 Brengle and Ashley Weinhold were doubles wildcards, but lost in the first round of the doubles competition to Stéphanie Foretz and Yaroslava Shvedova.

 Brengle won her first WTA Tour match of the season in August by defeating former top-20 player Flavia Pennetta, then losing to Elena Dementieva in the following round at the Los Angeles WTA tournament.
 In addition, earlier in the year, the American reached the second round of the 2007 French Open qualifying draw.

 On the ITF Circuit, Brengle reached three out of four singles finals in the first four months of the year.
 Brengle and Kristy Frilling won an ITF title in Augusta, Georgia.
 In the final, the team defeated Angelina Gabueva and Alisa Kleybanova.